loomio/loomio/docs/en/plugins/README.md

 # (will be enabled when ENV[‘ENABLE_THREAD_TAGGING’] is truthy)
 ```

-or, simply set to it ‘true’ all the time
+or, simply set to it ‘true’ all the time:
 ```
 # plugin.rb (within the `setup!` method)
 plugin.enabled = true